veronicamarie24/fitness-plan-studio/README.md

 ## Running the app locally

 Create a .env.local file where you can store your Peloton credentials.
-An active subscription of Peloton is required to use My Pelo Program.
+An active subscription of Peloton is required to use Fitness Plan Studio.

 Add these fields to your environment file: